Southern right whale: Oceania

 Historically, populations of southern right whales in Oceanian regions were robust.
-Early settlers of Wellington, New Zealand, and the River Derwent in Tasmania complained that sounds of cavorting whales kept them awake at night.
+Early settlers of the River Derwent in Tasmania complained that sounds of cavorting whales kept them awake at night.
+(Similar stories exist about Wellington, New Zealand, but no primary sources could be found to support them.)
 In July 1804, clergyman Robert Knopwood claimed that in crossing the River Derwent, "we passed so many whales that it was dangerous for the boat to go up the river unless you kept very near the shore".

 By the 1890s southern right whales had been brought to the brink of extinction, with over 25,000 whales killed in Australia and New Zealand.

 Studies of population structure and mating systems have shown that the southwest Australian and New Zealand populations are genetically differentiated.
 The results of satellite tracking suggest that there are at least some interactions between populations in Australia and New Zealand, but the extent of this is unknown.
 The two groups may share migratory corridors and calving grounds.
 The return of southern right whales to the Derwent River and other parts of Australia in recent decades is a sign that they are slowly recovering from their earlier exploitation to near extinction.

 Australia

 Southern right whales in Australian waters show higher rate of recoveries, as they have increased from 2,100 whales in 2008 to 3,500 in 2010.
-Two genetically distinct groups inhabit Australian waters: the southwestern population of 2,900 whales - in 2012 currently holding the majority of the overall Australian population - and the critically endangered southeastern group, counting only dozens to 300 individuals.
+Two genetically distinct groups inhabit Australian waters: the southwestern population of 2,900 whales – in 2012 currently holding the majority of the overall Australian population – and the critically endangered southeastern group, counting only dozens to 300 individuals.